mamta486/Netflix_sql_Project/README.md

 📌 Business Problems Solved

-Count the number of Movies vs TV Shows.
+1.Count the number of Movies vs TV Shows.

-Find the most common rating for Movies and TV Shows.
+2.Find the most common rating for Movies and TV Shows.

-List all Movies released in 2020.
+3.List all Movies released in 2020.

-Find the Top 5 countries with the most Netflix content.
+4.Find the Top 5 countries with the most Netflix content.

-Identify the longest movie.
+5.Identify the longest movie.

-Find content added in the last 5 years.
+6.Find content added in the last 5 years.

-Find all content by director Rajiv Chilaka.
+7.Find all content by director Rajiv Chilaka.

-List all TV Shows with more than 5 seasons.
+8.List all TV Shows with more than 5 seasons.

-Count number of content items in each genre.
+9.Count number of content items in each genre.

-Find each year and the average number of content releases by India (Top 5 years).
+10.Find each year and the average number of content releases by India (Top 5 years).

-List all Movies that are Documentaries.
+11.List all Movies that are Documentaries.

-Find all content without a director.
+12.Find all content without a director.

-Find how many Movies actor Salman Khan appeared in the last 10 years.
+13.Find how many Movies actor Salman Khan appeared in the last 10 years.

-Find the Top 10 actors in the highest number of Indian movies.
+14.Find the Top 10 actors in the highest number of Indian movies.

-Categorize content as Good or Bad based on keywords "kill" and "violence" in the description.
+15.Categorize content as Good or Bad based on keywords "kill" and "violence" in the description.

 📊 Sample Insights